SamuelAdamsMcGuire/etl_metabase_aws_lambda/README.md

 # SF Crime Analysis

 This project involved writing python code to download the current San Francisco crime statistics, do the pre-processing, then upload the dataframe to Postgresql for visualization with Metabase.
+I plan on doing this for other cities as time permits.

 ## Requirements